 The question of the tempo of evolution cuts right to the heart of evolutionary theory.
 Emeritus professor in evolutionary biology (and a list of other disciplines) Philip D. Gingerich here takes an empirical stab at quantifying how fast evolution happens, something which has not been done very often.
 The resulting Rates of Evolution is a technical monograph for an academic audience that contains thought-provoking ideas.

 The disagreement over how quickly evolution proceeds goes right back to the days of Darwin.
 His idea of slow and gradual evolution has its roots in geology, specifically in uniformitarianism.
-Darwin’s mentor, the famous geologist Charles Lyell, was a fierce proponent of this idea, which sees geological change as slow and gradual (see also my review of Cataclysms: A New Geology for the Twenty-First Century).
-Lyell heavily influenced Darwin’s thinking (see also Darwin’s First Theory: Exploring Darwin’s Quest to Find a Theory of the Earth and Charles Darwin, Geologist).
+Darwin’s mentor, the famous geologist Charles Lyell, was a fierce proponent of this idea, which sees geological change as slow and gradual, to the exclusion of cataclysmic explanations.
+Lyell heavily influenced Darwin’s thinking .
 One alternative to this notion of gradualism is that of punctuated equilibrium: periods of stasis punctuated by short bursts of rapid evolution.
-Niles Eldredge and Stephen Jay Gould coined this term in 1972 (see also Gould’s later book Punctuated Equilibrium), though, interestingly, the concept was not new – Gingerich here briefly documents its long history.
+Niles Eldredge and Stephen Jay Gould coined this term in 1972, though, interestingly, the concept was not new – Gingerich here briefly documents its long history.

 Now, theorising is one thing, but actually quantifying rates of evolution is something else altogether.
 Gingerich breaks it down into three parts: an introduction to his methods, an analysis of three groups of datasets, and an extended discussion and interpretation.

 The first six chapters are vital to understanding the rest of the book.
 Because how, indeed, can you compare long-term rates of evolution taken from the fossil record with short-term changes observed in field studies or in the lab?
 How do you even compare studies that focus on radically different traits?
-One study might look at evolutionary rates by measuring beak size of birds over many generations (see e.g. 40 Years of Evolution: Darwin’s Finches on Daphne Major Island).
+One study might look at evolutionary rates by measuring beak size of birds over many generations.
 The next might look at changes in the number of fin rays and dorsal spines in fossil fish.

 “Niles Eldredge and Stephen Jay Gould coined the term [punctuated equilibrium] in 1972 […] though, interestingly, the concept was not new.”